Skip to content

 cd examples/runner

-go run main.go -model deepseek-chat
+go run main.go -model deepseek-v4-flash

 Code Configuration Method